Show All Answers

 324 Main StreetRoom 301Peoria, IL 61602

 The Peoria County Clerk is located in Room 101 of the Peoria County Courthouse and assigns all addresses within unincorporated areas.
-Planning and Zoning requires an address assignment prior to the issuance of a building permit.
-The applicant must provide a site layout showing property boundaries, where your driveway lies in relation to the main road, and if your home is visible from the road.
-(Under most circumstances, you can usually obtain your address the same day you bring in your site layout).
+Planning and Zoning requires an address assignment prior to the issuance of a building permit for a new home.
+Please visit or call the County Clerk's office for more information.

 Please see our fee schedule page for a complete list of fees.